ashar-7/repos_for_language/README.md

 # repos_languages
-Finds the number of repositories present on GitHub for the specified languages
+Finds and prints the number of repositories present on GitHub for the specified languages using the GitHub API.

+Add the languages you want to search for in the `languages` list.